Concordia Merrel: Biography

+The divorce case caused him to overstay his furlough and this was logged in his service record.
+During his time in England he met, on an omnibus.
+Marian Hartley.
+On his next return to England they met again and decided to marry.
+Which they did in Ceylon on the way back to India.
+They had a summer bungalow in Coonoor, Tamil Nadu, where my aunt Sylvia and my Mother Gladys were born in subsequent years.

 She married the actor Franklin Dyall in 1907 and with him had a son, the actor Valentine Dyall (1908-1985), who went on to find fame as radio's 'The Man in Black'.
 She left Dyall in 1929 so he could marry the actress Mary Merrall.
 She began a relationship with the actor and photographer Cavendish Morton and married in 1935, giving birth to the twins Cavendish Morton and Concord Morton in 1911.
 After a period of nomadic wandering the family settled in Bembridge in the Isle of Wight where the couple home-schooled their sons with an emphasis on the arts.

 In her youth, she was a photographer's model and in 1910 was the 'Kodak Girl' on a poster in a well-known advertising campaign for that company based on a photograph taken by Morton.
 In 1913 she played Mrs. Leighton in The Cormorant opposite her partner Cavendish Morton, and Giulia Verlaine in Greater Love Than This! at the Little Theatre in London.
 Her films roles included Pauline in A Smart Set (1919), Joan in The Lost Chord (1917), Margaret in Ave Maria (1918) and Mrs. Fleeter in My Sweetheart (1918).

 Concordia Merrel and Cavendish Morton remained married until his death in 1939.
 She began writing romantic fiction in the 1920s, publishing her last novel in 1956.
 Her works were translated into four languages, with the last reprint occurring in 1999.

 Concordia Merrel died in May 1962 in Eye, Suffolk in England.
 In her will, she left £739 6s to her sons Concord and Cavendish Morton.